 Credit utilization refers to how much of your available credit is being used.
-It’s the second-most important factor for the most popular credit scoring models (right behind payment history), and accounts for 30% of your score.
-That said, the credit utilization rule of thumb that you may have heard is that you should aim to stay below 30% utilization to maintain a healthy credit score.
+It’s the second-most important factor for the most popular credit scoring models (right behind payment history) and accounts for 30% of your score.
+That said, the credit utilization rule of thumb you may have heard is that you should aim to stay below 30% utilization to maintain a healthy credit score.
 But that’s not the whole story.

 Consumers should think of 30% as more of a caution sign rather than a concrete rule of thumb.
 If your utilization ratio is heading north of 30%, it’s time to put on the brakes and get it down.
-“It’s safe to say that you can still have a very good score with a 30% utilization rate—you could have a score over 700,” says Paperno, assuming you pay on time and do everything else right.
+“It’s safe to say that you can still have a very good score with a 30% utilization rate—you could have a score over 700,” said Paperno, assuming you pay on time and do everything else right.
 But if you’re striving for the best possible credit score, a better rule of thumb is to stay as close to 0% as possible.

 Where Does the Credit Utilization Rule of Thumb Come From?

-“So the true answer is: the lower the better.
+“So the true answer is: The lower the better.
 But the 30% really came from reporters wanting something specific,” he said.

 How to Calculate Your Credit Utilization Ratio

 Calculating your credit utilization ratio is simple: Divide the balance you owe by your total credit limit, then multiply by 100.
 If you have a $1,000 limit and are carrying a $200 balance, the calculation would be:

 Keep in mind that the credit-scoring models look at your overall utilization ratio across all of your revolving accounts, as well as the individual utilization ratio on each credit card.
 Even if you maintain a decent overall ratio, maxing out one of your cards can still have a big negative impact.